- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 9 Minutes

-PRP Treatment for Hair Loss: What Can It Realistically Do?
+PRP Treatment for Hair Loss: Realistic Benefits and Limits

 PRP stands for platelet-rich plasma.
-In simple terms, a small amount of the patient’s own blood is taken, centrifuged, and the platelet-rich portion is injected into the scalp.
-Because platelets contain growth factors involved in healing and tissue repair, PRP has become a familiar treatment in hair restoration.
+A small amount of the patient’s own blood is taken, processed, and the platelet-rich portion is injected into the scalp.
+The idea is to support the environment around weakened follicles, not to manufacture hair where the follicle has already disappeared.

 What Is PRP In Plain Language?